 IoT – This three letter jargon defines the whole world in a smarter dimension.
 Ranging from your watch to large scale industry, it is expected to make everything smarter and easier.
 From an engineer’s perspective, IoT offers excellent opportunities in terms of career benefits.
 With organizations making long term bets on IoT, individuals can have excellent growth going forward.
 Having said that, the super complex nature of technologies behind IoT could give you an overwhelming feeling!
-However IoT is more about foundation skills applied in a better way.
+However IoT programming requires more foundational skills is more applied in a better way.
 Sounds different?
 Read on!

 Let us get back to our childhood

-Before jumping into IoT, let us do a time-travel and get back into our childhood.
+Before jumping into IoT programming requires more foundational skills, let us do a time-travel and get back into our childhood.
 When we started learning English language our teachers taught of alphabets, words and basics of sentence formation.
 After learning them well we started applying it during our oral and written communication.
 There can be umpteen number of situations where you are using English today, but still foundations taught by our kinder garden teacher holds good, right?
 The same applies to any technology as well and IoT is no exception to that.

 IoT is trying to connect everything that one can think of – sensors, devices, gateway, network, cloud and eventually applications.
 This super-integration of things makes IoT as a cross-functional paradigm.
 However many of the foundations that any computer science or electronics engineer learn will come very much handy when one transitions into IoT.
 Here are the top-5 foundational skills that is going to make a difference in IoT.

 What Is an Algorithm?
 Why Algorithm Stands as an Important in Foundation Skills in IoT?